 - Contact School Board, Risk Manager, Asst.
-Supts., Student Support Services Director, & DLT Members; as appropriate - Contact Director of Pupil Services to assign psychologists and counselors to the site (do you need bilingual assistance?).
-Ventura Behavioral Health may also be contacted for assistance through Pupil Services - □ 3.
+Supts., Student Support Services Director, & DLT Members; as appropriate Contact Director of Pupil Services to assign psychologists and counselors to the site (do your - 2.
+Contact Director of Pupil Services to assign psychologists and counselors to the site (do you need bilingual assistance?).
+Ventura Behavioral Health may also be contacted for assistance through Pupil Services - 3.
 Receive permission from affected family regarding information to be shared. - 4.
 If appropriate, contact families before school resumes.
 May invite parents to accompany their child(ren) to school the next day and provide counseling for parents.
-Assign a Parent Liaison - $\hfill\square$ 5.
-If necessary, contact elementary, middle, and high school schools - □ 6.
+Assign a Parent Liaison - ☐ 5.
+If necessary, contact elementary, middle, and high school schools - ☐ 6.
 Allow one voice for the press (usually the superintendent)